 Welcome to the Seward Highway: 36th Avenue Intersection Improvements project website.
 The Alaska Department of Transportation and Public Facilities (DOT&PF) is developing preliminary engineering, environmental analysis, and permitting for future improvements at the intersection of 36th Avenue and the Seward Highway.

+DOT&PF is currently pursuing alternative funding strategies for this important project.
 Please visit this site often to stay informed as the project progresses.

 The Seward Highway: 36th Avenue Intersection Improvements Project (Seward and 36th Improvements) will redesign the Seward Highway between Tudor Road and approximately 33rd Avenue, and will develop a new interchange at Seward and 36th to reduce congestion and reduce vehicle crashes.
 The project area, about 1.5 miles in length, is located between 33rd Avenue and Tudor Road.
 Improvements may include grade separations, highway ramps, frontage roads and project phasing alternatives.